X Icon

 In Canada

-In July 2020, Coinsquare agreed to settle with the Ontario Securities Commission (OSC) for market manipulation after it reported inflated trading volumes (wash trading).
-Between July 17, 2018 and December 4, 2019, Coinsquare reported approximately 840,000 wash trades that represented over 90% of the reported trading volume on its platform.
+In July 2020, Coinsquare agreed to settle with the Ontario Securities Commission (OSC) for market manipulation after it reported inflated trading volumes.
+Between July 17, 2018 and December 4, 2019, Coinsquare performed approximately 840,000 wash trades representing over 90% of its reported trading volume.

 What exchanges can do to prevent crypto and NFT wash trading

-Exchanges offering cryptocurrencies and NFTs can take concrete steps to prevent wash trading.
-Solidus HALO’s Trade Surveillance module identifies various types of crypto and NFT wash trading automatically, assigns a risk score to each trade and aggregates these alerts into unified cases.
-Compliance teams can then examine these cases to determine next steps.
+Crypto exchanges, NFT marketplaces, and other crypto market participants can take concrete steps to prevent wash trading.
+Solidus' Trade Surveillance module is built to identify various types of crypto and NFT wash trading, assign a risk score to these trades, and aggregate these alerts into one unified case per entity.
+Compliance teams can then analyze these cases to determine next steps and escalate.

 Loader Animation